◀️ 🔼 ▶️

 To download and unzip this file on an iPad or an iPhone/iPod touch using GoodReader:

-• In Safari (or whatever other web browser you’re using to view this page), tap and hold on the zip file link above, and select Copy or something similar from the menu that appears.
+• In Safari (or whatever other web browser you’re using to view this page), tap and hold on the zip file link above, and select Copy Link (or something similar, depending on your browser) from the menu that appears.
 This copies the link’s URL (web address).

 • Switch to GoodReader.

 • Tap on Enter URL.
-The URL (web address) you just copied from your web browser should have been automatically entered into the dialogue box that appears.
-If not, paste it there now.
-Tap the OK button.
+In the dialogue box that appears, tap on Allow Paste.
+The URL (web address) you just copied from your web browser should then be automatically entered into the next dialogue box that appears.
+(If not, paste it there now.)
+Tap the Download button.

-• Tap on the zip file, then tap the Unzip button in the dialogue box that appears.
+• In the folder that you moved the zip file to, tap on the zip file, then tap the Unzip button in the dialogue box that appears.
 The files and folders inside the zip file will be extracted and placed into a folder with the same name as the zip file.

 • In the folder with the extracted files and folders, tap the index.html file to open it in GoodReader.